Post: 10 Actionable HR Insights Executives Demand in 2026

 - Positions with zero internal successors are organizational single points of failure — name them explicitly in executive reporting.

-Verdict: A succession report with readiness ratings and development costs is a risk instrument.
-Present it as one.
+A succession report with readiness ratings and development costs is a risk instrument.
+Present it as one — not as an HR development calendar.

 6. Time-to-Productivity for New Hires — Not Time-to-Fill